-This type of ad is directed at driving impressions and retargeting customers who have recently looked at your product pages, or to used search terms relevant to your listing.
+This type of ad is directed at driving impressions and retargeting customers who have recently looked at your product pages, or used search terms relevant to your listing.
 The big plus of Sponsored Display Ads is that they can appear both on and outside Amazon.
-This type of ad can drive away conversions you’re your competitors, and help to launch new products.
+This type of ad can drive away conversions from your competitors, and help to launch new products.

 With Sponsored Display ads you can target different audiences, use behavioral targeting, lifestyle targeting, demographic targeting, etc.

 To create a Sponsored Display ad, navigate to the Campaign Manager in your Seller Central, select a strategy - product targeting or audiences, indicate your bid and daily budget and select the products you'd like to market or the audiences you'd like to target.

 Sponsored Product Ads appear in the following locations:

 - On the right-hand side of search results;

 - In the bottom of search results;

 Amazon Sponsored Display Ads appear in the following locations:

 - On top of the offer listing pages.

 Sponsored Brand ads appear in the following locations: